Lifestyle (Australian TV channel)

 LifeStyle (formerly known as The LifeStyle Channel) is an Australian pay-TV channel currently owned and operated by Foxtel.
 The channel was launched by XYZnetworks on 1 September 1997.
 The channel primarily broadcasts non-fiction content covering contemporary lifestyle interests including food and wine, home and garden, real estate, shopping, travel, leisure, and real life drama.

 On 1 March 2011, a HD simulcast of Lifestyle launched on Austar and Foxtel on channel 216.

 On 19 September 2016, all LifeStyle channels refreshed their look which included new unified logos.
 A second brand refresh took place in November 2019.

 A LifeStyle branded streaming service, independent from Foxtel's other video-on-demand services, was launched in 2024 under the company's Hubbl division.
+It was retired in February 2026, with most content moving to their general entertainment service Binge.

 Sister networks

 Foxtel operates three other channels under the LifeStyle group.

 Lifestyle FOOD, a network dedicated to food, drink, and restaurant culture, launched on 14 March 2004.
 The channel hosts a number of original shows including The Great Australian Bake Off, Come Dine with Me Australia, Paddock to Plate, River Cottage Australia, Planet Cake, and Great BBQ Challenge.

-LifeStyle HOME, dedicated to home and garden improvement, investment, and renovation programs, was launched on 1 March 2010, as a replacement for the former HOW TO Channel.
+Lifestyle HOME, dedicated to home and garden improvement, investment, and renovation programs, was launched on 1 March 2010, as a replacement for the former HOW TO Channel.
 Original programming on the network includes shows such as Deadline Design and Tiny House Australia.

-A third network, LifeStyle YOU, focused on inspirational content, as well as programming catered to relationships and women's health and wellness.
+A third network, Lifestyle YOU, focused on inspirational content, as well as programming catered to relationships and women's health and wellness.
 The channel launched on 11 November 2009 alongside twelve other channels, as part of Foxtel's "Next Generation" service launch.
-LifeStyle YOU closed on 11 October 2017, with most programming moving to the main LifeStyle channel and Fox Arena.
+Lifestyle YOU closed on 11 October 2017, with most programming moving to the main LifeStyle channel and Fox Arena.
 The channel hosted local versions of programs such as Wife Swap, Embarrassing Bodies, and Eat Yourself Sexy.

 In 2019, a re-organisation of Foxtel Networks additionally placed Fox Arena under the LifeStyle group which hosts reality television and pop culture programming.
 Despite this change, the channel retains its unique branding and programming.

 The former logo of LifeStyle YOU, used for the majority of the network's lifespan.

 Original logo of the LifeStyle FOOD network, used until 2016.

 Logo for the LifeStyle HOME network from 2016-2018.